minhhienvo368/DL-wine-quality/README.md

 ![Picture (Image)](https://www.wine-searcher.com/images/news/74/12/faves1-10007412.jpg)

-Then, I will explore and clean the data (no missing values).
-After that, I will define the problems as its classification or regression problems.

-So the main target is to build a neural network model that can predict the quality of wine (i.e. good or bad).
+Next, I will explore and clean the data.
+Luckily, the data has been cleaned by the other team.
+Overall, the main target is to build a neural network model that can predict the quality of wine (i.e. good or bad).
 Then, improving the model performance by tuning hyperparameters.

 ## Installation
 ### Python version